Table of Contents

 Social class gradients and explanatory hypotheses

-Social class gradients describe the reduced levels of, for example, obesity, alcohol and nicotine abuse.
-Another factor is the prevalence of mental disorders, when it comes to the higher classes within a population.
+Social class gradients describe the reduced levels of, e.g., obesity, alcohol, and nicotine abuse.
+Another factor is the prevalence of mental disorders when it comes to higher classes within a population.
 Two theories offer explanations for the origin of these social class gradients: the social causation hypothesis and the social drift hypothesis.
 The social causation hypothesis has received a greater degree of proof than the drift hypothesis.
 The latter could primarily be observed in the area of mental disorders, especially in schizophrenic people.

 The social causation hypothesis (cause hypothesis)

-The cause of the unequal distribution of health and disease is greater exposure to factors that endanger health (higher environmental pollution, worse working conditions, etc.) and risk behavior (nutrition, substance abuse, movement behavior, etc. ), which is accompanied by affiliation to the respective social class.
+This hypothesis states that being in a lower class in society is a cause/risk for developing certain diseases.
+The cause of the unequal distribution of health and disease is greater exposure to factors that endanger health (higher environmental pollution, worse working conditions, etc.) and risk behavior (nutrition, substance abuse, movement behavior, etc.), which is accompanied by affiliation to the respective social class.

 The social drift hypothesis (selection hypothesis)

-The social drift hypothesis argues from the opposite direction.
+The social drift hypothesis argues in the opposite direction.
 It states that the unequal distribution of health and disease exists because disease forces social relegation or does not allow social advancement.
 This social drifting away is thus considered a consequence of a disease.
+The hypothesis states that mental illness causes one to drift further downwards of the social class.

 Demographic Structure of Society

 Age is a common characteristic that we use to differentiate or sub-group a population.
-Age cohort is a group of subjects who have shared a particular event together during a particular time period.
+Age cohort is a group of subjects who have shared a particular event during a particular period.

 - Currently between 52–70 years old